2-REC/unity-state-engine/README.md

 ### Level State

-A game graph should contain a level state, else it wouldn't really be a game.
+A game graph should contain a "*level*" state, where the actual gameplay takes place.

-The level state will generally be shared between all game levels, and for that it doesn't have a single corresponding scene as for the other states.
+The "*level*" state will generally be shared between all game levels, thus a single scene cannot be associated to it, as opposed to the other states.

-For this reason, the level state in a game graph has a specific attribute: `isLevel`:
+For this reason, the "*level*" state in a game graph must have a specific `isLevel` attribute set:
 ```xml
 <state id="LEVEL" isLevel="true" />
 ```
-When the graph manager finds a state with this attribute set, it ignores the state's `scene` attribute (which can thus be ignored for that state).
+When the graph manager finds a state with this attribute set, it ignores the state's `scene` attribute (which is thus useless for that state and can be omitted from its definition).

-Scenes associated to the levels are defined in the "level tree" (TODO: LINK LEVEL TREE).
+Scenes associated to the levels are defined in the "level tree"(TODO: LINK LEVEL TREE).

 A game graph can have more than one level state in specific cases, but in general one is enough.
-(TODO: show different graph examples with several level states...?)
+(TODO: show different graph examples with several level states...? - LINK TO ANNEXES?)

 ## Transitions